ALEHACKsp/LobbySimulatorCompanion/README.md

+# Project Discontinued
+On July 28th 2020, DBD patch 4.1.0 was released.
+This patch includes the encryption of log files, which is where Loop obtained most of the information for generating the different statistics.

+There are other techniques that can be used to gather this information but they require much more work and the project would become less transparent.
+That's why I decided to discontinue the project.

+It's a shame that the game does not provide those statistics and information that this tool provided and that many of us found interesting and entertaining to analyze.
+This tool gave us the chance to have data-based opinions and more understanding of the balance mechanics, as well as about your own performance as a player, It's something that the devs could easily add into the game but I guess it does not generate any revenue for the company because in 4 years they haven't done anything remotely similar to this.

+See you in the fog.

+#

 # What is LOOP?

 LOOP (which comes from "LObby simulatOr comPanion") is a tool for giving "Dead By Daylight" (DBD) survivor players